0dot0repeating/dakka/README.md

     they didn't enter the map with one).
 Alternately, if dakka\_bundleplasma is on, plasma rifle pickups will be replaced with a big box containing both guns.

 *   The Impaler, a new slot 7 weapon.
-It currently has no alt-fire, but th primary fire rapidly fires rockets that deal up to 304 damage and pierce straight through walls.
+It currently has no alt-fire, but the primary fire rapidly fires rockets that deal up to 304 damage and pierce straight through walls.
 Damage is obviously diminished, but it still hurts enough to kill with ease through most walls.
 Don't try to kill the boss brain